-This topic contains 4 replies, has 1 voice, and was last updated by Paul 5 months, 3 weeks ago.
+- This topic has 4 replies, 1 voice, and was last updated 2 years, 6 months ago by Paul.

 My troop is having some difficulties getting some Scouts to Summer Camp.
 Mostly funding and discipline issues.
 What are ways for Scouts to get to camp where they can show initiative and what do you do with those Scouts who want to go to camp but have discipline issues?
 Thanks.